-Custodial credit risk for deposits is the risk that, in the event of a failure of a depository financial institution, the District will not be able to recover its deposits or will not be able to recover collateral securities that are in possession of an outside party.
-The District does not have a policy covering custodial credit risk.
+Custodial credit risk for investments is that, in the event of failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in possession of an outside party.
+Currently, the District does not have a policy for custodial credit risk for investments.
+The District's investments of \$11,830,452 were uninsured and uncollateralized.
+At June 30, 2019, the District's investments amounting to \$11,830,452 were comprised of the following: